Rangerslider/Rangerslider/README.md

 ### Hi there 👋, I am Ishmoth Ura Nuri
-#### Software Devloper
+#### Software Engineer

 Self-motivated, creative, responsible, hardworking talented in developing working competitive programmer and software development.

-- 🔭 I’m currently working on studying for 10'th semesters in the CSE department of BUBT.
+- 🔭 I’m currently working on studying for 11'th semesters in the CSE department of BUBT.

 <p> </p>
 <h3 align="left">Languages and Tools:</h3>